This post may contain affiliate links. See our affiliate disclaimer here.

 4. Eat Local

 Just because you traveled across the country doesn’t mean your food should.
-If you are staying in warm climates as most RVers do, you should be able to find farmer’s markets that sell local produce, meat and other products.
-Go to Local Harvest to find a farmer’s market near your current campsite.
-Don’t forget to bring your reusable bags to the market, so you don’t end up with plastic.
+If you are staying in warm climates as most RVers do, you should be able to find farmers’ markets that sell local produce, and other products.

 5. Recycle

 Unfortunately, many RV parks and campgrounds do not provide bins for recycling, so it is up to us RVers to ensure that our recyclables do not end up in the landfill.
-You can find local recycling stations at Be Recycled and take in your recyclables weekly.
-Buy an extra laundry hamper or a larger Rubbermaid tote to store your cans, bottles and paper until you are able to dispose of them properly.
-Also, when you make a reservation at a new RV park ask the staff if they offer recycling, and if they don’t, ask why and request that they add this amenity.
+You can find local recycling stations on Recycle Nation and take in your recyclables after every trip.

 6. Don’t Be a Litter Bug